 When it comes to weight loss, your conscious mind is the driver or rider of the elephant and your subconscious mind is the elephant.

-For instance, you (the rider) really want to change how you eat or exercise, but there is just this unexplainable urge (the elephant) that holds you back from achieving it.
+You (the rider) might really want to change how you eat or exercise.
+But there is just this unexplainable urge (the elephant) that holds you back from achieving it.

 The elephant is full of excuses because it likes the current status quo; You’re too tired; You didn’t eat well anyway; You didn’t sleep well; You don’t really know how to do it so you’re wasting your time; You don’t have the time in the first place; And so on and so forth…